-Classified Advertising.
-Hebdo Mag is an international publisher of over 180 titles and distributor of classified advertising information with operations in fifteen countries including Canada, France, Sweden, Hungary, Taiwan, the United States, Italy, Russia, the Netherlands, Australia, Argentina and Spain.
-Hebdo Mag is involved in the publication, printing and distribution, via print and electronic media, of branded classified advertising information products.
-Hebdo Mag has also expanded into other related business activities, including the distribution of third-party services and classified advertising web sites.
+CLASSIFIED ADVERTISING.
+Hebdo Mag was our international publisher of over 180 titles and distributor of classified advertising information with operations in fifteen countries including Canada, France, Sweden, Hungary, Taiwan, the United States, Italy, Russia, the Netherlands, Australia, Argentina and Spain.
+Hebdo Mag was involved in the publication, printing and distribution, via print and electronic media, of branded classified advertising information products.
+Hebdo Mag had also expanded into other related business activities, including the distribution of third-party services and classified advertising web sites.

-Hebdo Mag publishes over 11 million advertisements per year in over 180 publications.
-With a total annual circulation of over 85 million, management estimates Hebdo Mag publications are read by over 200 million people.
-Unlike newspapers, which contain significant editorial content, Hebdo Mag publications contain primarily classified and display advertisements.
-These advertisements target buyers and sellers of goods and services in the markets for used and new cars, trucks, boats, real estate, computers, second-hand general merchandise and employment as well as personals.
+Hebdo Mag published over 11 million advertisements per year in over 180 publications.
+With a total annual circulation of over 85 million, management estimated Hebdo Mag publications were read by over 200 million people.
+Unlike newspapers, which contain significant editorial content, Hebdo Mag publications contained primarily classified and display advertisements.
+These advertisements targeted buyers and sellers of goods and services in the markets for used and new cars, trucks, boats, real estate, computers, second-hand general merchandise and employment as well as personals.

-Hebdo Mag owns leading local classified advertising publishing franchises in most of the regional markets where it has a presence.
-In addition to its print titles, Hebdo Mag generates revenues by distributing third-party services related to its classified business such as vehicle financing, vehicle and life insurance and warranty protection.
+Hebdo Mag owned leading local classified advertising publishing franchises in most of the regional markets where it had a presence.
+In addition to its print titles, Hebdo Mag generated revenues by distributing third-party services related to its classified business such as vehicle financing, vehicle and life insurance and warranty protection.

 The classified advertising information industry is highly fragmented, with a large number of small, independent companies publishing local or regional titles.
-Hebdo Mag is the only major company focused exclusively on this industry on an international basis.
-In most of its major markets, Hebdo Mag owns leading classified advertising franchises that have long standing, recognized reputations with readers and advertisers.
-Among Hebdo Mag's leading titles, many of which have been in existence for over 15 years, are: La Centrale des Particuliers (France), Expressz (Hungary), The Trader (Indianapolis), Traders Post (Nashville), Car News (Taiwan), Secondamano (Italy), Auto Trader, Renters News, The Computer Paper (Canada), Iz Ruk v Ruki (Russia), Gula Tidningen (Sweden), Segundamano (Argentina) and The Melbourne Trading Post (Australia).
+Hebdo Mag was the only major company focused exclusively on this industry on an international basis.
+In most of its major markets, Hebdo Mag owned leading classified advertising franchises that have long standing, recognized reputations with readers and advertisers.
+Among Hebdo Mag's leading titles, many of which have been in existence for over 15 years, were: La Centrale des Particuliers (France), Expressz (Hungary), The Trader (Indianapolis), Traders Post (Nashville), Car News (Taiwan), Secondamano (Italy), Auto Trader, Renters News, The Computer Paper (Canada), Iz Ruk v Ruki (Russia), Gula Tidningen (Sweden), Segundamano (Argentina) and The Melbourne Trading Post (Australia).